 Blender is an alternative to 3D visualisation tools like 3DSmax or Maya.
-Like all programs of this level it is not easy to work with, but very professional.
+Like all of these softwares it is not easy to work with, but very professional.
 Video editing is possible as well.

 Tools for surveys

-On All Our Ideas you can create surveys free of charge which offer the participants the possibility to add ideas themselves.
+On All Our Ideas you can create surveys free of charge which offer users the possibility to add ideas themselves.

 Online courses for educators to support participation in citizen science projects.